ArbitrumFoundation/governance/README.md

 cp .env-sample .env
 ```

-There's also a set of governance config parameters that need to be properly set prior to deployment:
+There's also a set of governance config parameters that need to be properly set prior to deployment.
+These parameters are used to initialize Arb token, token distribution and different governance variables.
+They can be edited in following file:
 ```
 cat files/local/deployConfig.json
 ```